rollieolie/ReconFlow/README.md

   12. Last tid bit...if you are not root on your terminal add 'sudo' to the command.

-### Last but not least, thank you to the creaters of all these wonderful tools and to all the content creators.
+### Last but not least, thank you to the amazing creators of these amazing tools and to all the content creators.